neftjs/neft/response.coffee.md

 Response::redirect(*Integer* status = `Response.FOUND`, *String* uri)
 ---------------------------------------------------------------------

-Use this method to redirect a client to the other uri.
+The *Response.FOUND* status is typically used for the temporary redirection.

-*Response.FOUND* status is typically used for a temporary redirect and *Response.MOVED* for a permanent redirect.
+The *Response.MOVED* for is a permanent redirection.

 		redirect: (status, uri) ->
 			if uri is undefined